marck-smedia/node-pushserver/README.md

 # Push Server

-## Eliocity fix and changes

-    - When a push user is registered we remove all the previous associations with this token.

 Push Server is a cross-plateform push server based on [node-apn](https://github.com/argon/node-apn) and [node-gcm](https://github.com/ToothlessGear/node-gcm).
 Push Server currently supports iOS (APN) and android (GCM) platforms.
 It uses mongoDB to store the push tokens.
 Note that this server is not meant to be used as a front facing server as there's no particular security implemented.